Summit County Weed Control

-The Summit County Weed Control Department identifies and manages noxious weeds on all County right-of-ways and properties as required by state law.
-In addition to managing county lands, the Weed Control Department works closely with municipalities, Denver Water, US Forest Service and the Colorado Department of Transportation to help control weeds on their properties.
+The Summit County Weed Control Department identifies and manages noxious weeds on all County rights of way and properties, as required by state law.
+In addition to managing County lands, the Weed Control Department works closely with local municipalities, Denver Water, U.S. Forest Service and the Colorado Department of Transportation to help control weeds on their properties.

 Colorado Noxious Weed Management Fund Grants provide financial assistance to communities, weed control districts, or other entities engaged in cooperative efforts to manage noxious weeds.
 For information about the grants, visit the Colorado Department of Agriculture website.

 In partnership with Arapahoe Basin Ski Area, Copper Mountain Resort and Vail Resorts Management Company, the National Forest Foundation awarded the Summit County Weed Control Department a grant from the Ski Conservation and Forest Stewardship Fund.

 The goals for this project were: